 NextDNS has been founded in May 2019 in Delaware, USA by two French founders Romain Cointepas and Olivier Poitrey.
 Olivier has been working on Internet infrastructures for the last 20 years.
 In 2005, he founded Dailymotion, the largest video sharing service after Youtube and the most popular European website in the world at the time.
-He his now Director of Engineering at Netflix, working on Open Connect, Netflix's home CDN also known as the CDN moving about 30% of the total US Internet traffic.
+He is currently Director of Engineering at Netflix, working on Open Connect, Netflix's home CDN also known as the CDN moving about 30% of the total US Internet traffic.
 Romain and Olivier closely worked for years at Dailymotion on many different projects.
 Romain ended up leading the mobile & TV department.

 We are true supporters of the net neutrality and Internet privacy.
 We believe that un-encrypted DNS resolvers operated by ISPs are detrimental to those two principales.
 Alternative solutions like Google DNS or Cloudflare DNS are great, but we think more actors need to step up and provide alternative services to avoid centralization of powers.